lopegeor1/project-7-stock-performance-lopegeor1/README.md

 Here is a breakdown of isolated functional units:

 - Given a filename, read a CSV and convert it to a Python data structure
-- Fetch the symbol list from the IEX API and into a Python data structure
-- Validate that the symbols listed in the input CSV are listed on IEX.
 - Build a method which returns the latest market price for holdings
 - Build methods which calculate the book value, market value
 - Build a method to convert the holding into CSV